DimonSmart/LocalOllamaMCPServer/README.md

 4. The server re-runs the original tool call with the selected model (`mistral`) and returns the final `tools/call` result.
 If the user cancels or the client does not support elicitation, the tool call exits with a descriptive error message.

-#### `query_ollama_with_file`
+#### `query_ollama_with_files`

 Test a prompt template against one or more files that live under the workspace roots advertised by the MCP host (via the `roots/list` request).
 The server requests those roots at runtime and refuses to read anything outside of them.
+Supports wildcards for batch processing multiple files.

 **Placeholders in the prompt template:**